lusory/ostrich/README.md

 ## Compiling

-This library uses Gradle (Wrapper) to compile, so compiling is just as easy as running `gradlew shadowJar` in your terminal of choice.
+This library uses Gradle (Wrapper) to compile, so compiling is just as easy as running `gradlew build` in your terminal of choice.
 The built binary is placed in `./core/build/libs`.